 - Read a book for 2 minutes?
 Great — you did it.

 James Clear, the author of Atomic Habits, which is about changing your life by forming small habits, writes about this idea in his new book.
-I like how he removes all barriers for starting a habit.
+I like how he removes all barriers to starting a habit.
 He writes about this strategy to beat procrastination:

 “A new habit should not feel like a challenge.
 The actions that follow can be challenging, but the first two minutes should be easy.
 What you want is a “gateway habit” that naturally leads you down a more productive path.”